robvet/dapr-workshop/Assignment02/step-by-step.md

    dotnet run
    ```

+Recycle back through all the services running in the terminal.
 You should see similar logging as before when you ran the application.
-So all the functionality works the same, but now you use Dapr service invocation to communicate between the FineCollectionService and the VehicleRegistrationService.
+So, the functionality works the same, but now you use Dapr service invocation to communicate between the FineCollectionService and the VehicleRegistrationService.

 ## Step 3: Use Dapr service invocation with the Dapr SDK for .NET

-In this step, you're going to change the code of the FineCollectionService so it uses the Dapr SDK for .NET to call the VehicleRegistrationService.
-The SDK provides a more integrated way to invoke the Dapr sidecar API.
+In step 2, you used the Dapr HTTP API to call a building block.
+In this step, you're going to simplify the application by using the **Dapr SDK for .NET** to call the VehicleRegistrationService.
+The SDK provides a simple and intuitive way to invoke the Dapr sidecar APIs that tightly integrates with the .NET Core platform.

 First stop the simulation:

-1. Open the terminal window in VS Code in which the Camera Simulation runs.
+1. Open the terminal window in VS Code in which the Camera Simulation runs (the last service you started in the step 2).

 1. Stop the simulation by pressing `Ctrl-C` and close the terminal window by clicking the trashcan icon in its title bar (or typing the `exit` command).

-1. Open the terminal window in VS Code in which the FineCollectionService runs.
+1. Open the terminal window in VS Code in which the FineCollectionService runs (the second service you started in step 2).

-1. Stop the service by pressing `Ctrl-C`.
+1. Stop the service by pressing `Ctrl-C`, but do not close the terminal window.
 Keep this terminal window open and focused.

-1. Add a reference to the Dapr ASP.NET Core integration library:
+1. In the FineCollectionService terminal window, add a reference to the Dapr ASP.NET Core integration library:

    ```console
    dotnet add package Dapr.AspNetCore